A look at the Wendy’s Logo and the History of the Company.

 Wendy’s fast-food chain is one of the largest hamburger providers in North America, alongside Burger King and McDonalds.
 The company was founded by Dave Thomas in 1969 in Columbus, Ohio.
 One of the most famous logos in the fast-food industry, Wendy’s cartoon drawing of a beaming redhead girl, depicted Dave’s daughter, who inspired the fast-food chain’s name as well.

-Wendy’s boasts over 6500 locations worldwide, making it the 3rd biggest burger chain in the world.
+The Wendy’s logo is proudly displayed on 6500 locations worldwide, making it the 3rd biggest burger chain in the world.
 Today, the restaurant chain is worth billions of dollars and has become the favorite of many people around the globe who love their tasty fries and burgers.
 The history behind Wendy’s is inspiring and intriguing and will fascinate anyone, whether they’re devotees of the company or not.

 Wendy’s History—How It All Started